quicwg/base-drafts/draft-ietf-quic-transport.md

 on its own.

 Several methods are used in QUIC to mitigate this attack.
-Firstly, the initial handshake packet from a client is padded to a moderately large size (TBD: describe/reference how this size is selected).
-This allows a server to send a similar amount of data without validating ownership of an address (TBD: provide limits on what amount of amplification is enough).
+Firstly, the initial handshake packet from a client is padded to at least 1280 octets.
+This allows a server to send a similar amount of data without risking causing an amplication attack toward an unproven remote address.

 A server eventually confirms that a client has received its messages when the cryptographic handshake successfully completes.
-This might be either because the server wishes to avoid the computational cost of completing the handshake, or it might be that the size of the packets that are sent during the handshake is too large.
+This might be insufficient, either because the server wishes to avoid the computational cost of completing the handshake, or it might be that the size of the packets that are sent during the handshake is too large.
 This is especially important for 0-RTT, where the server might wish to provide application data traffic - such as a response to a request - in response to the data carried in the early data from the client.

 To send additional data prior to completing the cryptographic handshake, the server then needs to validate that the client owns the address that it claims.